AElfProject/AElf/docs-sphinx/reference/acs/acs10.md

 }
 ```

-In the TokenHolder contract, the default implementation is to release what token is received, so SetSymbolList does not need to be implemented, and GetSymbolList returns the symbol list recorded in dividend scheme:
+In the ``TokenHolder contract``, the default implementation is to release what token is received, so ``SetSymbolList`` does not need to be implemented, and ``GetSymbolList`` returns the symbol list recorded in dividend scheme:

 ```c#
 public override Empty SetSymbolList(SymbolList input)